aavegotchi/aavegotchi-wiki/posts/blocknative-firebase.md

 View the working demo [here](https://blocknative-notify-firebase.now.sh/).
 See all the code used in this tutorial [here](https://github.com/cinnabarhorse/blocknative-notify-firebase).

-_If you liked this tutorial, follow me on Twitter for more tutorials about Web3, dapps, and great UX, and don’t forget to 👏👏!_
+_If you liked this tutorial, [follow me on Twitter](https://twitter.com/coderdannn) for more tutorials about Web3, dapps, and great UX.
+And subscribe to my email list for updates when tutorials are released._